Spiritual-Entanglement/rumc-snsg/Revelation/07-TheVisionToTheChurches.md

   pg 61 - " It is the conquest of faithful endurance to which the readers are called."
   - Suggests Christians are in a struggle to remain faithful.
   - Conquest in Rev happens in two different ways
-    1) Violence-the horseman& beast: oppression, war, killing
+    1) Violence - the horseman & beast: oppression, war, killing
     2) victory of faith
-	   - Christ the Lamb and His followers conquer "evil" by faithful "suffering" and endurance,
+	   - Christ the Lamb and His followers conquer *"evil"* by faithful *"suffering"* and endurance,